xlnwel/blog/docs/_posts/2021-02-07-Net-regularization-in-PG.md

 ---
 title: "Network Regularization in Policy Optimization"
-excerpt: "Discussion on the effict of network regularization in policy optimization."
+excerpt: "Discussion on the effect of network regularization in policy optimization."
 categories:
   - Reinforcement Learning
 tags: